plotts/median/README.md

 ```

 ## What's not working.
+- Need to clean up and appropriately format the code.
 - Polymorphic types, including the pass-by-reference types.
-Depending on platform, this might include DOUBLE, possibly NUMBER.
+Depending on platform, this probably includes DOUBLE and NUMBER.
 - Parallelism.  need to learn more about this.
 The idea of median seems like we need all the data from all partitions, sorted in order to select the median.
 - Need more tests.